anson416/useful-commands/README.md

 docker ps -a [--size]
 ```

-`--size`: Show size of each container.
+`--size`: Show the size of each container.

 ### Pull image